abiswas-odu/Disco/README.md

 #### Assembly on a Single Node

-The omega3 assembler is invoked through the run script `./runOmega3.sh`.
+The Disco assembler is invoked through the run script `./runOmega3.sh`.
 The basic quick start commands with default parameters are as follows.
 The default parameters are based on empherical tests on real metagenomic datasets.

 ```
 #!/bin/bash